darksidebug/Self_Hosted_AI_Model_with_Python_and_FastAPI/README.md

 # **Self-Hosted AI Model (LlaMA 3) with Python + FastAPI and React.js for frontend**

 ### Clone or fork the project and CD to the project directory
-On your terminal run command below to build the project I suggest you to fork the project
+On your terminal run command below to build the project.
+I suggest you to fork the project

 ```bash
 docker compose up -d --build